hadassa-create/hygiene-child-mortality-mini-project/README.md

 ## Limitations
 This is an observational analysis.
 Correlation does not imply causation, and multiple factors (income, healthcare access, nutrition, education) can influence child mortality.
-This is an observational analysis.
-Correlation does not imply causation, and multiple factors (income, healthcare access, nutrition, education) can influence child mortality.